-- Surveillance: Sporadic cases are still being recorded from Kanyama, Chawama, Matero, Chipata, Chelstone and Maloni.
-Interventions including contact tracing, chlorine distribution and water sampling continue to be mounted in all areas. - Shibuyunji district has recorded 11 cases and 1 death.
-Surveillance reports from activities conducted from 9-10 February 2018 indicated the cases were coming from the fishing camps.
+- Surveillance: Sporadic cases continue to be recorded in Kanyama, Chawama, Matero, and Chipata.
+Interventions including contact tracing, chlorine distribution and water sampling continue to be mounted in all areas. - The Shibuyunji district surveillance report from activities conducted from 9-10 February 2018 indicated that 10 of the cases from the district were coming from the fishing camps.
 The main drivers of the outbreak are contaminated water, poor sanitation including lack of toilets and poor hygiene, and consumption of contaminated food.
-Interventions have included removal of all fishing families to the mainland, mass vaccination (3000 people to date), chlorine distribution, improved case management through clinical orientation, inspection of public premises, and strengthening of laboratory capacity
+Interventions have included removal of all fishing families to the mainland, mass vaccination, improved case management through clinical orientation, inspection of public premises, and strengthening of laboratory capacity